 • an assessment of the relative engineering and economic gains for various second life applications

-• the development of novel chemical processes to recover and purify the different materials into useful forms for re-use in batteries or other applications
+• the development of recycling technologies to segregate and purify the different materials into a useful form for re-use in batteries or other applications

 • life cycle analysis and techno-economic assessment of each recycling route developed